|

 by Gillena Cox

-created the fold form.
+Gillena Cox created the fold form.
+THE FOLD takes credibility

-THE FOLD takes credibility from haiku; it shares moments which
+from haiku; it shares moments which are special simply and

-Grasping the tools of juxtaposition and contrast,
+exactly.
+Grasping the tools of juxtaposition and contrast, THE

-carry the same last phrase, to form the EDGES of the FOLD.
-Line
+form the EDGES of the FOLD.
+Line ONE repeats at line FIVE which

-ONE repeats at line FIVE which is the CREASE of the FOLD.
+is the CREASE of the FOLD.

 Why eleven lines?
 I was born on the eleventh day of the month.